Figure

 which motivates long wires and hard-gap devices for robust parity protection.

-- Still pre-fault-tolerant experimentally: robust topological protection must be established under full control/readout stacks.
+- Robust topological protection must still be established under full control/readout stacks

 Key Metrics